Posts

 Image

-A quiet moment outside a bookshop — where nothing dramatic happens, and that’s exactly why it feels comforting. πŸŽ₯ Film Overview Detail Information Title Notting Hill Director Roger Michell Release May 21, 1999 (UK); May 28, 1999 (USA) Runtime 124 minutes Genre Romantic Comedy, Drama Screenplay Richard Curtis Studio Working Title Films, PolyGram Filmed Entertainment Music Trevor Jones Box Office $363.9 million worldwide ($42 million budget) Rating 7.2/10 (IMDb), 84% (Rotten Tomatoes) πŸ“– Plot Summary William Thacker owns a modest travel bookshop on Portobello Road in London's Notting Hill district.
+Header illustration for the film review essay of Notting Hill (1999).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Detail Information Title Notting Hill Director Roger Michell Release May 21, 1999 (UK); May 28, 1999 (USA) Runtime 124 minutes Genre Romantic Comedy, Drama Screenplay Richard Curtis Studio Working Title Films, PolyGram Filmed Entertainment Music Trevor Jones Box Office $363.9 million worldwide ($42 million budget) Rating 7.2/10 (IMDb), 84% (Rotten Tomatoes) πŸ“– Plot Summary William Thacker owns a modest travel bookshop on Portobello Road in London's Notting Hill district.
 His life is unremarkable—steady, predictable, quietly comfortable.
-Then one afternoon, Anna Scott, the world's most famous actress, walks into his shop to buy a book.
-A chance encounter follows: William accidentally spills orange juice on Anna, offers his nearby apartment for her to change, and receives an unexpected kiss.
-What b...
+Then one afternoon, Anna Scott, the world's most famou...